-A personal loan (also called unsecured loan) is when you borrow a set amount for the car, over a fixed time.
+A personal loan (also called unsecured loan) is when you borrow a set amount for the car, and repay over a fixed time.
 You will own the car from the outset.
 You will pay interest on the loan and if you miss your loan payments you could be charged a fee or interest on the missed payments.

 If your credit score is not good, you may find it difficult to get accepted.